 9 The Project Was Infiltrated By Russia

 The Manhattan Project was, for obvious reasons, top secret, and intelligence officials and the FBI did everything they could to keep Nazi Germany or Japan from learning about what was happening.
 Although the USSR were allies of the US, the US still wanted to keep them away from the project and avoid them benefiting from the research and testing being conducted.
 Despite this, the USSR managed to successfully infiltrate the Manhattan Project.
-Soviet intelligence had picked up on the fact that British and American publications into nuclear fission had recently dipped—this was a red flag.
+Soviet intelligence had picked up on the fact that British and American publications into nuclear fission had recently dipped—a red flag.

 Reportedly, Soviet spies were foiled at many attempts, but some managed to infiltrate the project and send back critical information—one of the most notable being Klaus Fuchs.
 Fuchs, a physicist, had secretly sworn allegiance to the USSR, offering his services to them.
 He had been assigned to the Los Alamos laboratory working on bomb research and design.
 He would pass on information to the USSR while working in Los Alamos and would be eventually caught after the war, confessing to everything.
 Other spies remain unknown to this day, and their identities were never uncovered by US counterintelligence.